Reltre/grammar-quiz-backend/pedac.markdown

 #### Data Organization

 1. Create a new quiz.
-When initialized, it calls parser to organize data for it.
+When initialized, it calls `generate` to organize data.
-2. Read in the entire questions.csv file into a Parser.
+2. Read in the entire questions.csv file into the quiz and pass the number of questions to find.
   1. Pass in the file name to parse.
-  2. Call `Parser.parse` which takes a local file to parse and then reads in that file, organized as an array of question hashes.
-3. Creates strands for the quiz
+3. Organize underlying data for the quiz.
-  1. The quiz class creates iterates through the question data and organizes it by strand.
-  2. Cache relevant data related to the strand: id and name.
-4. When creating a strand, create a list of standards for it.
-  1. Pass the question data along, grabbing each piece of information related to this standard: id, and name.
-  2. Associate a list of questions for that standard.
-5. Create a Question as part of the association to each standard.
-  1. A question should have id and a difficulty.
+  1. Create questions
+  2. Create standards
+  3. Create strands
+4. Cycle through strands until all relevant question ids are found.
+  1. Aternate taking one question from each strand.
+  2. Exception: If the number of questions requested is odd, add an additional question from the last strand in the set of strands.
+5. Display the collected question ids to the user by calling `show`, which formats and displays the collection of question id number created in `generate`.

 #### Example usage